Connect to Earn

 There are four steps to getting crypto by using your phone:

 - Get AMT from swaps or an exchange

 - Choose a node and activate it!

 Please see the full guide in the Help Centre.

 What are blockchain nodes?
 And what does it mean to run one?

-Traditionally, single, centralized entities – think Facebook, AliExpress, Amazon, Instagram, Rakuten – own and maintain the servers that hold the information powering their platforms.
+Traditionally, single, centralised entities – think Facebook, AliExpress, Amazon, Instagram, Rakuten – own and maintain the servers that hold the information powering their platforms.
 This means they have ultimate control over users’ data and creations.

-Using decentralized nodes to control networks ensures users keep ownership of their assets.
+Using decentralised nodes to control networks ensures users keep ownership of their assets.
 If you hold an NFT in your wallet, it’s yours forever.
 Similarly with cryptocurrencies, no one can take them away from you if you store them securely.